 Plant bulbs.There’s still time to plant garlic and spring-flowering bulbs if you haven’t already done so.

+Be prepared for sudden drops in temperature.
+Fully tender plants should be brought inside under cover – a frost free greenhouse, a conservatory, a porch, basically anywhere where the plants can continue to get light but avoid the frost and harshest of the winter weather.
 Half-hardy plants should also be brought inside if possible, but if it isn’t, give them a good covering of mulch to protect them.
-A good layer of leaves, leaf mould, compost or straw will suffice for perennials that have died down, however, for larger plants, use a heavy crop cover.
+A good layer of leaves, leaf mold, compost or straw will suffice for perennials that have died down, however, for larger plants, use a heavy crop cover.
 You can wrap containers that might freeze with bubble wrap and place them close to the house when they will be sheltered.

-Don’t Forget The Birds.
+Don’t forget the birds.
 The wild birds that populate your garden really need your help now and over the next few months.
 Natural food supplies are at their lowest and water sources can freeze.
-Different types of birds prefer different types of foods, so put out a range of bird foods including mixed seed, nigerseed, sunflower hearts, nuts, and suet.
+Different types of birds prefer different types of foods, so put out a range of bird foods including mixed seed, niger seed, sunflower hearts, nuts, and suet.
 Since our Anna’s hummingbirds stay here throughout the winter, keep your hummingbird feeders full and frost-free.

 Give yourself a pat on the back for all the wonderful gardening you did this year and start to dream about next season.